ethereum-optimism/optimism/specs/overview.md

 (along with the `TransactionDeposited` L1 events) what allows the derivation of the L2 chain from the L1 chain.

 The sequencer does not need for a L2 block to be batch-submitted to L1 in order to build on top of it.
-In fact, batches typically contain multiple L2 blocks worth of sequenced transaction.
+In fact, batches typically contain multiple L2 blocks worth of sequenced transactions.
 This is what enables _fast transaction confirmations_ on the sequencer.

 Since transaction batches for a given epoch can be submitted anywhere within the sequencing window, verifiers must